AndrewJBateman/pean-stack-api-display/README.md

 ## :floppy_disk: Setup - Frontend

 * Install dependencies using `npm i`
 * Run `npm outdated` to see if any npm dependencies are outdated.
-Note: use Typescript v3.8.3 - NOT the latest version
 * Get yourself API keys for the Nasa, Google Maps and News apps
 * Run `ng serve` for a dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run lint` to lint test entire codebase using TSLint